openvstorage/kinetic-ocaml-client/README.md

 ---------

 There is a rather stable `protocol` defined in Seagate's [kinetic-protocol](https://github.com/Seagate/kinetic-protocol) which defines the serialization for valid messages.
-The protocol itself is rather implicitly defined by the Kinetic Simulator, and the interpretation of what comprises an acceptable client/server conversation varies between Simulator releases.
+The protocol itself is rather implicitly defined by the Kinetic drive, and the interpretation of what comprises an acceptable client/server conversation varies between different firmware releases.
 All this to say that even if both client and server state they support protocol version X, they still might not be able to talk to each other.
 YMMV

 Todo